IlanRossigneul/Scientific-Calculator/README.md

 # Scientific-Calculator

-#### Project realized in half a day after three days learning Python at the Coding Academy by Epitech.
+#### Project realized in half a day after two days learning Python at the Coding Academy by Epitech.

 We were asked to create a scientific calculator in Python.
 I decided to add the import tkinter to manage the display of the calculator.